 In 2009, Thomas asked to be considered for a seat on the federal 4th Circuit Court of Appeals.
 The Virginia Bar Association included Thomas on the list of candidates it submitted to Virginia’s two senators on February 24, 2009.

-Trammell was Rector of the College of William & Mary from 2011 to 2013.
+Trammell was Rector of William & Mary from 2011 to 2013.
 He served on William & Mary’s Board of Visitors from 2005 to 2013, where he oversaw the development and implementation of the university’s long-term strategic plan, which included a new sustainable financial model with greater affordability, a campaign to double the endowment, achieving the highest alumni annual giving rate for any public university and a focus on engaged learning with faculty driven innovation.

-Trammell was the founding chair of the board of the Thomas Jefferson Program in Public Policy at William and Mary.
+Trammell was the founding chair of the board of the Thomas Jefferson Program in Public Policy at William & Mary.
 He served on the Higher Education Transition Team for Governor, Terry McAuliffe, and as a member of the Virginia Commission on Higher Education Board Appointments.
-He is a member of the Monroe Commission which oversees Monroe’s presidential home, Highland.
+He is a member of the Monroe-Highland Commission which oversees Monroe’s presidential home, Highland.
 He is a member of the Board of Advisors, Institute of Human Virology, University of Maryland Medical School.
 Trammell is the chair of the board of the Harriman Fellows, a program that furthers the work of the late Ambassador Pamela Harriman by placing students in internships at embassies.